hpc-carpentry/hpc-carpentry.github.io/pages/involved_lessons.md

 For more details on the workflow of how to contribute via GitHub, see this community contributed [tutorial][git-tutorial].

+## Contribute to Lessons in The Carpentries Incubator

+The goal of The Carpentries Incubator is to be a place for Carpentries community members to share resources in early stages of development.
+People already familiar with The Carpentries teaching practices can pick them up and teach them in meetups, in class, or in complement of a ["standard" Carpentries 2-day workshop](/workshops/#workshop-core).
+The lessons can also be used by independent learners, outside of workshops.
+Read more about how to contribute to these lessons in [The Carpentries Incubator Proposals Repository on GitHub](https://github.com/carpentries-incubator/proposals#readme).

 ## Suggest a new lesson or share lesson materials

 Many of our community members are excited about developing lessons for other domains and technologies, or for more advanced topics than